peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 ### 2. Make Your Changes

-Write your code and update documentation as needed.
+Write your code, update data, or adjust documentation as needed.

 *   **Code**: Modify the Python files in `src/` or `tests/`.
 The pre-commit hooks will automatically handle formatting (Black) and linting (Flake8).
+*   **Data**: The project's ground truth is stored in the `data/` directory, particularly the file containing the 5,000 historical individuals and their verified birth data.
+If you are adding or correcting entries, edit this source file directly.
+Changes here are significant, so please justify them clearly in your pull request.
 *   **Documentation**: To edit the main README, modify `README.template.md` and its diagram files.
 To edit this contribution guide, modify `CONTRIBUTING.md`.
 The `build-docs` hook will automatically generate the final `README.md`, `README.docx`, and `CONTRIBUTING.docx`. **Do not edit generated files directly.**

 ### 3. Run the Test Suite